English nouns: Gender and animacy

 These classes are not equally common.
 For instance, single-gender neuter nouns account for a large majority of common nouns while dual-gender masculine/neuter nouns account for only male animal species and certain kinship terms that can apply to both humans and animals.

 In the relative pronoun subsystem, nouns can be classified according to whether they agree with who or which.
 Nouns that agree with who are called personal (or animate) nouns while nouns that agree with which are called non-personal (or inanimate) nouns.
-Though there is substantial overlap between nonpersonal nouns and neuter nouns and between personal nouns and masculine and feminine nouns, the overlaps are not perfect.
+Though there is substantial overlap between non-personal nouns and neuter nouns and between personal nouns and masculine and feminine nouns, the overlaps are not perfect.
 For instance, a ship can agree with either it or she but can only agree with which (not who).
 Similarly, which can serve as an antecedent to he or she, as in there is a dog which attacked his/her owner.